justeattakeaway/pie/apps/pie-docs/src/components/link/code/code.md

 ## Events

-This component does not use any custom event handlers.
+This component does not emit any custom events.
 However, in order to use event listeners such as `onclick` to this component, you should pass the `tag="button"` prop to the component so it's treated like a native button element while maintaining the link look.

 ## Examples